Please click to expand…

 - Who we will share your personal data with.

-Release International will be setting up a web-based Consent Portal in June 2018, to give you easy access to your data consent settings which can be changed at any time.
+Release International will be setting up a web-based Consent Portal, to give you easy access to your data consent settings which can be changed at any time.
 We will send you information on how to access the Consent Portal when it goes live.

 Right of Access You have the right to access your personal data and supplementary information.
 This allows you to be aware of and verify the lawfulness of processing.
 Release International will provide you with access to your data within one month of the request being received by us.
 We may ask you to provide ID to verify who you are.